Skip to menu Skip to content

 How do I complete my declaration in preparation for the 2027 assessment?

-How were the new UPA assessment amounts determined?
+How were the new assessment amounts determined?

 What’s the difference between an assessment and a contribution?